FangLinHe/TheiaSfM/README.md

 Our code is based on [Theia library](http://theia-sfm.org/).
 You can check the [original README.md](original_README.md) for more details.

+A list of our modifications to the original code can be found in `diff_files.txt`.

 ## Setup the build environment

 As Theia depends on a lot of libraries, e.g., OpenImageIO, RocksDB, RapidJSON, etc.,